Political Resources

 Foreign Policy

-The drive to dominate countries is rooted in the drive to dominate individuals.
+The drive to dominate countries is rooted in and reinforces the drive to dominate individuals.

 The dominate-and-surrender paradigm on the global stage